 The first model to consider multiple risk factors was developed by Kramer and Bonenfant (1997).
 The model predicted FID when a prey was on a line between the predator and the prey's refuge and allowed the prey to flee straight away from the predator to its refuge.
 The model also predicted FID when the refuge was between the predator and the prey, assuming the prey would flee straight toward the predator to its refuge.
 Ultimately, the model predicted longer FIDs when the prey must flee toward the predator.
-The prediction was not explicitly economic but was based on the relative speeds of predator and prey, their distances from the refuge and the locations of predator, prey and refuge when all were aligned.
-Field data for woodchucks Marmota monax strongly supported the model (Kramer and Bonefant 1997), and has informed subsequent models of escape behavior that integrate multiple risk factors.
-Recent work by Eason et al. (2019) demonstrates the importance of relative orientation of predator, prey and to a potential refuge on flight initiation distance.
-When presented with multiple refuge options, Eastern grey squirrels Sciuris carolinensis choose the refuge option that optimized the tradeoff between distance fled to a burrow and how directly prey must run towards an approaching predator.
+The prediction was not explicitly economic but was based on the relative speeds of predator and prey, their distances from the refuge, and the locations of predator, prey and refuge when all were aligned.
+Field data for woodchucks Marmota monax strongly supported the model (Kramer and Bonenfant 1997), and has informed subsequent models of escape behavior that integrate multiple risk factors.
+Recent work by Eason et al. (2019) demonstrates the importance of relative orientation of predator, prey, and to a potential refuge on FID.
+When presented with multiple refuge options, Eastern grey squirrels Sciuris carolinensis choose the refuge option that optimized the tradeoff between distance fled to a burrow and how directly prey must run toward an approaching predator.

-The 'race for life model' (Cooper 2016) generalizes Kramer and Bonenfant's (1997) findings so that prey and predator can approach the refuge from any direction.
+The "race for life model" (Cooper 2016) generalizes Kramer and Bonenfant's (1997) findings so that prey and predator can approach the refuge from any direction.
 The race for life model predicts FID based on the combined effects of predator and prey speeds, their distances and directions to refuge, and a margin of safety that ensures a prey's safe arrival at the refuge.
 When the prey decides to flee, its location and those of the predator and refuge form the vertices of a triangle (Figure 1).
-The lengths of the two sides of the triangle that meet at the refuge are the distance of the prey from refuge (DR{prey}) and the predator's distance from refuge (DR{pred}).
+The lengths of the 2 sides of the triangle that meet at the refuge are the distance of the prey from refuge (DR{prey}) and the predator's distance from refuge (DR{pred}).
 The angle between these sides is the interpath angle (Φ) to refuge, and the side opposite Φ is the FID.
 The square of the predicted FID is given by the law of cosines:

-$FID^{2} = DR{prey}^{2} + DR{pred}^{2} - 2(DR{prey} + DR{pred})\cos(\Phi).$
+$FID^{2} = DR{prey}^{2} + DR{pred}^{2} - 2(DR{prey} + DR{pred})\cos{(\Phi)}.$

-The model's predictions are based, in part, on the relationships between interpath angle, Φ , and FID.
-At its essence is the expectation that as Φ increases, prey must flee more directly towards an approaching predator.
+The model's predictions are based, in part, on the relationships between Φ and FID.
+At its essence is the expectation that as Φ increases, prey must flee more directly toward an approaching predator.
 This scenario constitutes a higher perceived risk for the prey, causing it to flee sooner, leading to a longer FID (Figure 2).
-The relationship between interpath angle and an animal's choice FID is a critical assumption of these models, but until recently, little work has been done to empirically test this assumption.
-We simulated predatory approaches with free living yellow-bellied marmots Marmota flaviventer to evaluate the predictions of models of escape behavior in a natural system.
+The relationship between Φ and an animal's choice FID is a critical assumption of these models, but until recently, little work has been done to empirically test this assumption.

+We simulated predatory approaches with free-living yellow-bellied marmots Marmota flaviventer to evaluate the predictions of models of escape behavior in a natural system.
 We first asked if Cooper's race for life model could effectively predict FID in yellow-bellied marmots with parameters measured in the field.
-We then estimated the relative contribution of angle to explaining variation in FID when compared to other parameters in Cooper's race for life model, as well as explained by extrinsic environmental factors known to influence FID.
-If the predictions of the model were supported, simulated predatory approaches with a larger interpath angle would result in refuging prey fleeing more directly toward a predator, indicating a greater cost of fleeing, and thus leading to a larger FID.
+We then estimated the relative contribution of angle to explaining variation in FID when compared with other parameters in Cooper's race for life model, as well as explained by extrinsic environmental factors known to influence FID.
+If the predictions of the model were supported, simulated predatory approaches with a larger Φ would result in refuging prey fleeing more directly